kaif-open/kaif/README.md

 ### Production provision and deployment

-* you need secret files to operate production servers. see kaif-deploy/README.md for detail
+* see kaif-deploy/README.md for detail